julienlargetpiet/OpenProblems/README.md

 So here we are given a set of operators and a set of values.

-Basiacally there are `n - 1` operators, on between each value.
+Basiacally there are `n - 1` operators, one between each value.

 So it is trivial to find all possible results, we just have to use a cartesian product of all operators `n - 1` times, then put the operators between each value, and calculate the result.